Transition-based vs stated-based acceptance for automata over infinite words: Minimisation and transformations of automata

 \subsection{Determinisation of B\"uchi automata}

 The determinisation of "B\"uchi" automata is a fundamental problem in the theory of $\oo$-automata, studied since the introduction of the model~\cite{Buchi1962decision}.
 The first asymptotically optimal determinisation construction is due to Safra~\cite{Safra1988onthecomplexity}, which transforms a "B\"uchi" automaton into a deterministic Rabin one.
-Later on, Piterman~\cite{Piterman2006fromNDBuchi} and Schewe~\cite{Schewe2009tighter} further improved the construction, reducing the number of states of the final automaton. \AP Schewe's construction transforms a "B\"uchi" automaton of size $n$ into a deterministic Rabin "automaton" of size at most $\intro*\sizeDet(n)$, which is naturally equipped with a "transition-based" "acceptance condition".
+In 1999, Redziejowski proposed a variant for building a "transition-based" automaton from a given $\omega$-regular expression~\cite{Redziejowski99}.
+Later on, Piterman~\cite{Piterman2006fromNDBuchi} and Schewe~\cite{Schewe2009tighter} further improved Safra's construction, reducing the number of states of the final automaton (see also~\cite{Redziejowski12}). \AP Schewe's construction transforms a "B\"uchi" automaton of size $n$ into a deterministic Rabin "automaton" of size at most $\intro*\sizeDet(n)$, which is naturally equipped with a "transition-based" "acceptance condition" (with $\sizeDet(n) = o((1.65n)^n)$).
 In 2009, Colcombet and Zdanowski~\cite{Colcombetz2009tight} showed that the Piterman-Schewe construction is tight (up to $0$ states!) as we precise now.

 \begin{proposition}[\cite{Colcombetz2009tight}] There exists a family of "B\"uchi" automata $\A_n$ with $n$ states, such that a minimal "transition-based" deterministic Rabin automaton equivalent to $\A_n$ has $\sizeDet(n)$ states. \end{proposition}